Nitin-Pilkhwal/Movie-Recommendation-System/readme.md

 # Movie Recommendation System
 I created an application which shows some movie recommendation according to your search along with their posters and TMDB movie link ,to know more about the recommended movies.
-To see my app in action (click here)[https://nitin-pilkhwal-movie-recommendation-system-main-geq5hv.streamlit.app].
+To see my app in action [click here](https://nitin-pilkhwal-movie-recommendation-system-main-geq5hv.streamlit.app).

 ## Overview